starknet-edu/starknetbook/src/ch02-02-compile-deploy-interact.md

 3. For Braavos, on the account page, deploy your account by clicking on **set up your account on-chain**.
     For Argent X, fund your account using the faucet (for testnet) or fund using Ether, then make an outgoing transaction from the account.
-For example, you can just send some tokens to account2 in your wallet.
+For example, you can just send some tokens to account2 from your wallet.
 This transaction automatically deploys your account.

 Now you’re ready to interact with Starknet smart contracts.